 Our revenue consists largely of technology license fees and other fees and royalties paid for access to our patented technologies, existing technology and other development and support services we provide to our customers.
 Our ability to secure and renew the licenses from which our revenue is derived depends on our customers adopting our technology and using it in the products they sell.
 Once secured, royalty revenue may be negatively affected by factors within and outside our control, including reductions in our customers' sales prices, sales volumes, our failure to timely complete engineering deliverables and the customers' negotiated contract terms.

 In addition, our customer acquisition cycle for new licenses and license renewals for existing licensees can be lengthy, typically between two to nine months, and can also be costly and unpredictable.
+Given the length of the sales cycle, we may incur costs in any particular financial period before any associated revenue stream begins, if at all.
 We cannot provide any assurance that we will be successful in signing new license agreements or renewing existing license agreements on equal or favorable terms or at all.
 If we do not achieve our revenue goals, our results of operations could decline.